itkimura/My-Internship-process-2023/README.md

 - Handle cash, credit, or check transactions with customers
 - Scan goods and collect payments
 ```
-This only describes the work of a cashier and does not describe what work you yourself have done.
+This only describes the work of a cashier and does not describe what work you have done.
 You should explain your work experience in your own words like in the example below.
 ```
 - Handle cashir tasks efficiently and provide friendly customer service
 - Cooperate with colleagues to ensure that there are no errors in daily work.